dscarpetti/codax/README.md

 ### Conformant Values

   - non-map values of any type serializable by [nippy](https://github.com/ptaoussanis/nippy)
-  - maps and nested maps whose **keys conform to the valid path types** listed above.
+  - maps and nested maps whose **keys conform to the valid path types** listed above

 ## Examples